This post contains affiliate links.

 Falafel in a pita pocket on a plate.

-The ingredients for this baked falafel are a combination of classic falafel ingredients and modern updates, all coming together to make tender, delicious, herby falafel in the oven!
+The ingredients for this baked falafel combine classic falafel ingredients and modern updates, all coming together to make tender, delicious, herby falafel in the oven!
+Jump to the recipe card for the full quantities.

 • Canned Chickpeas: Canned chickpeas serve as the base for this recipe, providing a convenient and time-saving alternative to using dried chickpeas.
 Chickpeas offer a healthy dose of plant-based protein and a creamy texture that’s essential for achieving the perfect falafel consistency.

-• White Onion: The white onion brings a mild, sweet, and slightly tangy flavor to the falafel mixture.
+• White Onion: The white onion brings a mild, sweet, and slightly tangy flavor.
 It also contributes moisture and helps bind the ingredients together during processing.

-• Italian Parsley, Cilantro, and Dill: These fresh herbs provide a burst of vibrant and herbaceous flavors that elevate the taste of the falafel.
-They also offer a touch of green color and contribute to the overall nutritional value.
+• Italian Parsley, Cilantro, and Dill: These fresh herbs provide a burst of vibrant flavor and green color!

-• Spices (Cumin, Coriander, Salt, Baking Soda, Ground Black Pepper): This blend of spices imparts a rich and aromatic taste to the falafel.
-Cumin and coriander provide warmth and depth, while salt and pepper season the mixture perfectly.
+• Spices (Cumin, Coriander, Salt, Baking Soda, Ground Black Pepper): Cumin and coriander provide warmth and depth, while salt and pepper season the mixture perfectly.
 Baking soda helps the falafel puff up slightly during baking.

-While we’re using canned chickpeas here, you can use dried chickpeas as well, just boil them first!
+While we’re using canned chickpeas here, you can use dried chickpeas instead.
+Just boil them first!
 Here’s how to cook dried chickpeas.

 Falafel on a white plate.